son-vyas/project_documentation/chapter2/openstack_info.md

 ### Horizon (Dashboard )

-Horizon is the Dashboard to OpenStack, your eyes and ears.
+Horizon is the Dashboard to OpenStack.
 It provides a web based user interface to OpenStack services including Nova, Swift, Keystone etc

 # OpenStack Releases